hrc-d/hfr-chopshop/README.md

 Note that if you are running Windows, you need to use the windows_package.json.
 #### Install MongoDB
 If you don't have mongodb installed, I recommend using the docker image.
-The database name and connection details are defined in `flaskapp/config.py`.
+The database name and connection details are defined and configurable in `flaskapp/config.py`.

 #### Train an agent
 `python flaskapp/avg_dqn_agent --train <n episodes to train>`